Ottmar Hitzfeld: Playing career

-Born in Lörrach, Hitzfeld started playing football in the late 1960s with TuS Stetten and FV Lörrach in the lower German leagues before he captured the attention of Swiss first division team FC Basel.
+Born in Lörrach, Hitzfeld started playing football in the late 1960s with TuS Stetten and FV Lörrach in the lower German leagues, before he captured the attention of Swiss first division team Basel.
 He joined the club, located on the other bank of the Rhine, in 1971.
 With this club the forward won the Swiss championship in 1972 and 1973, in the latter season even contributing as the top striker in Switzerland.
 In 1975, he also won the cup with Basel.

 In 1973, while playing at Basel, he graduated from nearby Lörrach College as a teacher of mathematics and sports.
 He retained his amateur status to be able to participate in the 1972 Summer Olympics in Munich.
 There, he played amongst others with Uli Hoeneß, the later Bayern Munich player and general manager who would hire him as coach in the late 1990s.
 One of the highlights of this tournament was the first encounter between the national sides of West and East Germany on the football pitch.
 West Germany lost this match 2–3, and thus failed to reach the semifinals.
 In this match, Hitzfeld scored one of his five goals in the tournament.
 In 1975, the 26-year-old Hitzfeld accepted an offer by the then German second division side VfB Stuttgart.
 At the Swabian side, he was part of a legendary "100 goal offense" (the goal difference that season being 100:36) and in one match against SSV Jahn Regensburg he scored six goals, still the record for a 2.
 Bundesliga player.
 After two years, in 1977, the team achieved promotion to the first division, the Bundesliga.
 Hitzfeld had by that time scored 33 goals in 55 league matches.
 In the Bundesliga, the club finished the season a remarkable fourth.
 Hitzfeld contributed five goals in 22 matches.
 After three years with Stuttgart, Hitzfeld returned to what by then had become his second home, Switzerland.
-There, he played from 1978 to 1980 with FC Lugano before joining FC Luzern, where he finished his playing career in 1983, aged 34.
+There, he played from 1978 to 1980 with Lugano before joining Luzern, where he finished his playing career in 1983, aged 34.

 Managerial career

 1983–1991: Coaching in Switzerland

 During the summer of 1983, Hitzfeld signed his first coaching contract with SC Zug, in the second tier of Swiss football.
 The team ended the 1983–84 season as Nationalliga B champions.
 Thus Hitzfeld and his team achieved immediate promotion to the Nationalliga A, for the first and only time in the clubs history.
-In 1984, he followed an offer to coach FC Aarau, where he settled for four years.
+In 1984, he followed an offer to coach Aarau, where he settled for four years.
 His tenure there was crowned with his first title as coach, the 1985 Swiss Cup.
-Soon he attracted also the attention of the major Swiss club Grasshopper in Zürich.
+Soon he attracted also the attention of the major Swiss club Grasshoppers in Zürich.
 Between 1988 and 1991, he gained another four trophies there, starting with a repeat of his cup victory by the end of his first season.
 The next year, he followed up with the double before finishing his engagement with the defence of the Swiss Championship in 1991.